 Jump off the plank at Alan davis

 When parking in the Makapu’u Lighthouse Trail carpark, there is another attraction close by.
-If you walk back towards Waikiki along the coast away from the lighthouse there are a collection of wooden planks hanging out over the crystal clear water.
+If you walk back towards Waikiki along the coast away from the lighthouse there are a collection of wooden planks hanging out over the crystal clear water at Alan Davis Beach.
 Only a few yards high they make the area a perfect spot to hang out for the day.
 This is one of the lesser known Oahu attractions.
-Check out the Oahu attractions.
-Check out the Tom Tom/Makapu’u Trail while you are in the area!

 Watch a Surf competition